 As mentioned in the intro (and I realize this is subjective), lard makes better crackers, biscuits, and pie crusts than you will get with butter.
 We did a butter-versus-lard trial with the King Arthur sourdough cracker recipe, and lard was the clear winner.
 The crackers made with butter were lovely, but the ones made with lard were both flakier and more flavorful.

-However, and this is important, I did my butter-versus-lard baking trial with leaf lard, the highest grade of lard.
+However, and this is important, I did my butter-versus-lard baking trial with leaf lard, the highest grade of lard surrounding the kidneys.
 Here, I am making lard with fatback, which is from a different part of the pig than the fat used for leaf lard.
 Becoming familiar with the different types of lard will help you figure out how best to use them.

-Leaf lard is best in baking, making pastry, and so on.
-Fatback has a light “porky” flavor that works better for roasting vegetables.
+Leaf fat is best in baking, making pastry, and so on.
+Back fat has a light “porky” flavor (but not as strong as bacon grease) that works better for roasting vegetables.
 Fatback lard is also a rockstar ingredient in homemade tamales.

 All of that said, I’ve still been known to use fatback lard in baked goods and leaf lard in tamales.
-Sometimes you just have to use what you have on hand.
+Sometimes you just have to use the type of fat you have on hand.

 I tend to find that homemade lard is much softer at room temperature than store-bought lard.
 It’s easily spreadable; I’m even aware of individuals who use it on bread in place of butter!
 Sometimes I can get away with using less in recipes that call for solid fats because it is less solid.